Understanding Heat And Cold Therapy

 Heat therapy can also be moist or dry.

-Moist heat therapies, such as hot baths, often work faster than dry heat therapies, such as heat packs.
+Moist heat therapies often work faster than dry heat therapies.

 What Is Heat Therapy Used For?